Shared Ownership vs. Help to Buy: which one’s right for you?July 31, 2019 | Laura Whittle

 - Solicitor fees

-- A small monthly service charge which goes towards maintaining the building and environment
+- A small monthly service charge which goes towards maintaining the building and environment.
+This may include a lease fee depending on the property.

 Help to Buy: The main costs you should consider when buying a home with the Help to Buy: Equity Loan include: